 In a response message for the “validation and augmentation” protocol, this component may also have a augment results container child, whose building is specified in clause 8.4.3.6 of the present document.

-8.4.3.2 Building component for referencing the validated signature
+8.4.3.2 Building component for referencing the processed signature

 The server shall generate this component (specified in clause 5.2.3.2.2 of the present document) if it also generates one or more instances of the component for including details corresponding to the processing of one signature.